 Send emails to share your story, to vent, comment, ask questions or offer suggestions, to discuss encounters with disability stereotypes, or just to connect with someone whose journey mirrors your own.

 We are planning a section devoted to stereotypes aimed at the physically disabled.
 It would be useful to map the nature of each stereotype, how firmly those stereotypes are entrenched, and whether they change across regions of Canada, and across the globe.
 As we analyze the underlying cause of each stereotype, we are led to workable counter-measures.

-When you contact us, your name, email address, and the experience you describe will not be published nor alluded to on our site without your express permission.
+When you contact us, your name, email address, and the experience you describe will never be published nor alluded to on our site without your express permission.
 As stated on our FAQ page, Tuum Est has no built-in Forum or Comment capability.
-We definitely applaud the search for resources, but our visitors are often struggling with injustice and prefer to start their work in private.
+We applaud the search for resources, but our visitors are often struggling with injustice and prefer to start their work in private.
 In time, when ready, readers may decide to publish their own story.

 Take a moment to read the following Tuum Est Policy pages:

 My musical instrument was the Highland Bagpipes.
 For a decade I marched as Pipe Sergeant in the Bonnie Bluebells Pipe Band of Saskatoon, Canada.
 At every celebration, the city asked us to parade in our kilts of Ancient Sutherland tartan, playing sprightly Scottish strathspeys, reels, and slow-airs.
 In solo competition, my Piobaireachd trophies took pride of place on my mantlepiece, as I love this classical music of the bagpipes.
 My sports were aerobic dance, and Judo at the level of green belt (4th kyu).